FrancoisCoding/francois-games/README.md

 ## What we don’t want
 We don’t want to scare the user with too much information.
 Francois-Games has taken the approach to add a friendly UI to remedy this.

-We users to try and purchase items here.
+We don't want users to try and purchase items here.
 Francois-Games doesn't provide games for purchase, however, there is a donate button where users can donate to help grow the site.

 ## How do I visit the application?
 Click the hosted link here: https://francois-react-game-store.netlify.com/